Janamou/android-testing-codelab/01-uiautomator/README.md

 > `UiScrollable` is a `UiCollection` and provides support for searching for items in scrollable layout elements.
 This class can be used with horizontally or vertically scrollable controls.

-Use `UiScrollable` when your view is hidden behind a scroll to scroll.
+Use `UiScrollable` when your view is hidden behind a scroll.
+For example in `ListView`.

 Example: